delower186/wp-todo/readme.txt

 * Filter By any column & entry numbers (default is 10)
 * Instant search any word within the table
 * Customizable E-mail Template
+* Shortcode to use WP To Do from frontend.

+= Shortcodes =
+To use the plugin from frontend use the following shortcode
+* [wp-todo]

 = Detailed Walkthrough =
 [youtube https://www.youtube.com/watch?v=GRk25Yq6yNY&t=]